 - Increasingly complex cardiac interventions occur after the introduction of new stent variations (e.g. drug eluting or dissolving stents) and evolving technologies (e.g. minimally invasive valve-replacement)

 - Increased need for, and acceptance of circulatory support during high-risk PCI or valve replacement.

 Designed for veno-venous and veno-arterial vessel access.
 These cannulae provide easy and reliable connection of peripheral vessels to an extracorporeal circuit

-The world’s first single site, kink resistant, veno-venous device designed to enable optimal extracorporeal life support
+The world’s first single site, kink protected, veno-venous bi-caval dual lumen catheter designed to enable optimal extracorporeal life support.

 HLS Set Advanced

 The HLS Set Advanced provides complete monitoring and is specially developed for veno-venous or veno-arterial extracorporeal support for up to 30 days (CE region) continuous use.